caofanCPU/D8gerAutoCode/README.md

 > [中文说明](./README_CN.md)

 ## Attention
-The latest version is 3.1 which is approving by JetBrains, and I'm sure it will be published before 8th, Sep.
+The latest version is 3.1 which is approving by JetBrains, and I`m sure it will be published before 8th, Sep.

 ### Preface
-As JetBrains' said, I believe that you should be good use of tools will save you precious hours on your busing work.
+As JetBrains` said, I believe that you should be good use of tools will save you precious hours on your busing work.

 I always wonder, "If someone else has already solved the repeating work, why do I need to repeat it again?"

-Well, that's a valid question for my drive to find the repeat parts at daily work and develop this plugin to save my time.
+Well, that`s a valid question for my drive to find the repeat parts at daily work and develop this plugin to save my time.

 ### [Quick Start](http://www.debuggerpowerzcy.top/home/2020/03/14/D8gerAutoCode%E6%8F%92%E4%BB%B6%E4%BD%BF%E7%94%A8%E6%8C%87%E5%8D%97/)
 <a href="http://file.debuggerpowerzcy.top/power/html/IntelliJBestAction.html" target="_blank">ZN程序员福利</a>